YETI (NYSE:YETI) PT Raised to $94.00 at KeyCorp

-YETI (NYSE:YETI) had its target price upped by equities research analysts at KeyCorp from $80.00 to $94.00 in a note issued to investors on Friday, The Fly reports.
+YETI (NYSE:YETI) had its price target increased by KeyCorp from $80.00 to $94.00 in a research report issued on Thursday, Benzinga reports.
 The firm currently has an “overweight” rating on the stock.
-KeyCorp’s price objective indicates a potential upside of 6.15% from the company’s previous close.
+KeyCorp’s price target would suggest a potential upside of 8.57% from the company’s previous close.

-Several other equities analysts have also recently issued reports on the company.
-Smith Barney Citigroup cut YETI from a “buy” rating to a “neutral” rating in a research report on Friday, January 15th.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell boosted their price target on YETI from $91.00 to $101.00 and gave the company a “buy” rating in a research report on Wednesday, April 28th.
-Raymond James boosted their price target on YETI from $77.00 to $83.00 and gave the company an “outperform” rating in a research report on Friday, February 12th.
-TheStreet upgraded YETI from a “c+” rating to a “b-” rating in a research report on Friday, March 5th.
-Finally, Jefferies Financial Group boosted their target price on YETI from $100.00 to $115.00 and gave the stock a “buy” rating in a research report on Monday, May 10th.
-Seven analysts have rated the stock with a hold rating and eleven have given a buy rating to the company.
-YETI presently has a consensus rating of “Buy” and a consensus target price of $84.00.
+A number of other brokerages have also recently weighed in on YETI.
+Jefferies Financial Group increased their price target on shares of YETI from $100.00 to $115.00 and gave the stock a “buy” rating in a research note on Monday, May 10th.
+Bank of America raised their price objective on shares of YETI from $88.00 to $105.00 and gave the company a “buy” rating in a research note on Thursday.
+Raymond James raised their target price on shares of YETI from $83.00 to $90.00 and gave the company an “outperform” rating in a report on Thursday.
+Zacks Investment Research upgraded shares of YETI from a “sell” rating to a “hold” rating in a report on Friday, May 14th.
+Finally, Robert W. Baird lifted their price target on shares of YETI from $87.00 to $100.00 and gave the stock an “outperform” rating in a report on Monday, May 10th.
+Seven research analysts have rated the stock with a hold rating and eleven have given a buy rating to the company.
+The stock currently has an average rating of “Buy” and a consensus price target of $84.00.

-In related news, Director Roy J. Seiders sold 8,173 shares of the company’s stock in a transaction that occurred on Friday, February 19th.
-The stock was sold at an average price of $75.09, for a total value of $613,710.57.
-The transaction was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
-Also, CEO Matthew J. Reintjes sold 20,000 shares of the company’s stock in a transaction that occurred on Tuesday, February 16th.
-The shares were sold at an average price of $70.48, for a total value of $1,409,600.00.
-Following the completion of the sale, the chief executive officer now directly owns 327,155 shares in the company, valued at approximately $23,057,884.40.
+In related news, CFO Paul C. Carbone sold 13,336 shares of YETI stock in a transaction that occurred on Monday, February 22nd.
+The stock was sold at an average price of $74.48, for a total value of $993,265.28.
+Following the sale, the chief financial officer now owns 72,857 shares of the company’s stock, valued at approximately $5,426,389.36.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through this link.
+Also, SVP Hollie Sammons Castro sold 25,350 shares of YETI stock in a transaction that occurred on Monday, May 17th.
+The shares were sold at an average price of $85.46, for a total value of $2,166,411.00.
+Following the completion of the sale, the senior vice president now directly owns 36,379 shares in the company, valued at approximately $3,108,949.34.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders sold 87,264 shares of company stock worth $6,525,142.
-Insiders own 10.70% of the company’s stock.
+In the last quarter, insiders sold 101,396 shares of company stock worth $8,153,178.
+10.70% of the stock is owned by company insiders.

-Hedge funds have recently bought and sold shares of the stock.
-Signaturefd LLC lifted its stake in YETI by 600.0% in the 1st quarter.
-Signaturefd LLC now owns 350 shares of the company’s stock valued at $25,000 after buying an additional 300 shares in the last quarter.
-IndexIQ Advisors LLC purchased a new stake in YETI in the 1st quarter valued at approximately $32,000.
-International Assets Investment Management LLC purchased a new stake in YETI in the 1st quarter valued at approximately $33,000.
-Archer Investment Corp purchased a new stake in YETI in the 4th quarter valued at approximately $38,000.
-Finally, Vantage Consulting Group Inc purchased a new stake in YETI in the 4th quarter valued at approximately $40,000.
+Several large investors have recently bought and sold shares of YETI.
+First Trust Advisors LP bought a new stake in YETI in the 1st quarter valued at $2,135,000.
+Sei Investments Co. raised its holdings in shares of YETI by 27.0% during the 3rd quarter.
+Sei Investments Co. now owns 66,369 shares of the company’s stock worth $3,008,000 after buying an additional 14,128 shares in the last quarter.
+Crossmark Global Holdings Inc. raised its position in YETI by 8.4% in the fourth quarter.
+Crossmark Global Holdings Inc. now owns 12,540 shares of the company’s stock valued at $859,000 after purchasing an additional 970 shares during the last quarter.
+Optimum Investment Advisors bought a new position in YETI in the fourth quarter valued at about $51,000.
+Finally, Candriam Luxembourg S.C.A. bought a new position in YETI in the fourth quarter valued at about $2,091,000.
 93.49% of the stock is currently owned by hedge funds and other institutional investors.

 YETI Company Profile